Here’s How We Extricate Ourselves From This Lockdown

 Of course, that’s just one behavioral change out of countless others that will be necessary after this pandemic.

-“We still take off our shoes when we go to the airport, and how many years has Osama Bin Laden been dead?”
+“We still take off our shoes when we go to the airport, and how many years has Osama bin Laden been dead?”
 Brewer said, noting that there will likely be more hand hygiene stations in public places, limited use of reusable grocery bags, and more mask-wearing in public in the U.S., like has been common for years in Hong Kong and Tokyo.

 But at least for a while, even once infections drop in the U.S., everyone may need to get comfortable with some level of uncertainty.